 This is probably the most common mistake business people make.
 Scare up some business sales data real quick, calculate valuation multiples in a hurry and, bingo, you have an estimate of business value.
 Right?

 Not so fast.
 Comparing apples to oranges serves to mislead, not enlighten.
-Are the data you put together relevant and reliable?
-Are the companies in your comparison data set similar to your subject company?
+For instance, are the data you put together relevant and reliable?
+Moreover, are the companies in your comparison data set similar to your subject company?
 Have you let some outliers into your valuation multiples calculations?

 Stray but a little, and you have a bogus business value estimate.